Chaco Canyon Equinox & New Moon Overnight Glamping Tour

 For more detailed information, with times, a run-down of events and additional trip details:

 Glamping is our new passion because it combines remote outdoor experiences, with luxurious camping facilities, so you do not have to forsake pleasure and comfort while experiencing the great, but hard to reach, outdoor locations.
 It’s a way to experience the untamed and completely unique parts of the world, like in Chaco Canyon, without having to sacrifice creature comforts.
-You can enjoy a fusion of glamour and camping, glamping, while authentically experiencing the most awe-inspiring night sky of the Colorado Plateau in a comfortable canvas tent, with non-camplike amenities, such as foam mattress, raised wooden bed-frame, bedside table and butterfly canvas chairs.
+You can enjoy a fusion of glamour and camping, glamping, while authentically experiencing the most awe-inspiring night sky of the Colorado Plateau in a spacious canvas tent, with non-camplike amenities, such as a raised wooden bed-frame, memory foam mattress, bedside table, butterfly canvas chairs, plush rugs and southwest textiles.
 Glamping in luxury while meditating on ancient Puebloan architecture and culture and savoring the views from your tent at Fajada Butte – it can’t get much better than that!

 Read our recent Newsletter to learn more about Glamping with Heritage Inspirations.